learn-co-curriculum/react-component-lifecycle/README.md

 It is vital that if any DOM manipulation or asyncronous calls have been set up in this function, they are cleaned up later in `componentWillUnmount` (discussed below).
 Failing to do so will pollute the DOM and can cause unintented consequences, including even possibly crashing your carefully crafted website!

 ## Updating
+These methods are called every time a re-render is triggered.

 ### componentWillReceiveProps
 **componentWillReceiveProps** is invoked when the component is receiving new props.
 This function is not called in the initial render.
 As with **componentWillMount**, calling `this.setState` here does not trigger an additional re-render, so this function is primarily used for any state changes necessary due to receiving new props.